 Several issues can lead to grainy toffee.
 Understanding these will help you avoid mistakes and make perfect toffee every time.

-• Incorrect Cooking Temperature
+- Incorrect Cooking Temperature

 If you don’t heat your toffee to the right temperature, sugar crystals may form.
 The hard crack stage, typically between 300°F and 310°F, is the sweet spot for toffee-making.
-Using a candy thermometer ensures precision.
+Using a candy thermometer ensures precision. - Stirring at the Wrong Time

 Stirring your sugar mixture after it has started to boil encourages crystal formation.
-Once the sugar dissolves, avoid stirring until the toffee reaches the correct temperature.
+Once the sugar dissolves, avoid stirring until the toffee reaches the correct temperature. - Using Impure Ingredients

 Any impurities in your sugar or butter can cause graininess.
 It’s essential to use high-quality ingredients, particularly pure cane sugar and unsalted butter.
-Impurities act as seeds, triggering crystallization.
+Impurities act as seeds, triggering crystallization. - Incomplete Dissolution of Sugar

 Before bringing the mixture to a boil, ensure all the sugar has dissolved.
-If you notice undissolved sugar crystals in the pan, you risk those same crystals creating a grainy texture in the final product.
+If you notice undissolved sugar crystals in the pan, you risk those same crystals creating a grainy texture in the final product. - Cold Ingredients

 Adding cold ingredients like butter or water to the sugar mixture can cause rapid cooling, which can make the sugar crystallize.
 Always use room temperature butter and other ingredients to prevent sudden temperature changes.